sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 ### Upgrading

-1. Review [Helm Changelog] and [Sourcegraph Changelog] and select a helm chart version compatible with your current Sourcegraph version.
+1. Review [Helm Changelog] and [Sourcegraph Changelog] and select the most recent version compatible with your current Sourcegraph version.

 > ⚠️ You can only upgrade one minor version of Sourcegraph at a time.